Innovation Leader Impact Awards

 Innovation Leader’s Impact Awards honor companies that have achieved extraordinary outcomes related to their innovation programs.
 Unlike other awards, Innovation Leader’s program is based on what matters; namely, the impact of your programs (i.e., not the existence of the programs themselves).

 2019 awards applications will be accepted beginning on March 1st, 2019, with a final deadline of June 21st, 2019.
-To be notified when 2019 applications open, along with key dates and deadlines, sign up for our email newsletter below.
 You can also watch videos or read about our 2018 Impact Award winners below.

-The 2019 Impact Awards reception will be a central part of our Impact gathering in San Francisco, October 22-24, 2019.
-Registration for that event is now open for innovation, strategy, R&D, and new ventures leaders in large organizations.
+The 2019 Impact Awards reception will be a central part of the Impact 2019 conference in San Francisco, October 22-24, 2019.
+Registration for that event is now open for corporate innovation, strategy, R&D, and new ventures leaders in large organizations.

 Will be awarded to a company that has launched a product, service, or operational efficiency that was “co-created” or developed with one or more strategic partners.